ennukee/ennukee/README.md

 [Hey there, I'm Dylan](https://dbowers.io/).
 Lots of my professional work is for private repos so please do reach out if you're interested in those projects.
 Almost all of my side / passion projects are in public repos though.

-I generally work on logic-complex web applications, but am working on improving my promotional site skills as well.
+I generally work on the UI for logic-complex web applications, but am working on improving my promotional site skills as well.

 <h3>🔑 Tech stacks 🔒</h3>